How often do you upgrade your Moodle™?

 According to Moodle™’s official stats, about a third of all registered sites run the latest version, 3 months after its release.
 While nearly half already runs a version less than a year old —or a Long Term Support (LTS) release— that leaves a sizable chunk of sites running an older version of Moodle.
 It can be concerning to think there’s a few thousand sites running a version of the LMS that no longer receives security updates.

 Broadly speaking, it seems most Moodle admins do not upgrade Moodle right away, and the average delay is around 1 year.
-The issues leading to the sudden release of Moodle 3.6.1 supports the cautious approach of the majority.
-Two complementary questions are worth asking: What can be done to minimize the delay to upgrade from most Moodle sites?
-Or, is a twice-yearly release schedule reallly worthwhile?
+Two contrasting questions come into mind: What can be done to shorten the delay to upgrade an LMS?
+And, is a twice-yearly release schedule really worthwhile or necessary?

-Samson’s entry opened a healthy debate.
-From Coventry University, near Birmingham, Jeremy Hopkins also skips a version, but follows the November-December releases, which he claims to be “more stable.”
+From Coventry University, near Birmingham, Jeremy Hopkins also skips a version, but follows the November-December releases, which he deems “more stable.”
 In California, Carl Thelen upgrades to the latest point version over Christmas, with minor upgrade during the summer break, to give teachers a more comfortable chance to get acquainted with radical new features or UI changes.

 Other examples differ only slightly.
-Sites that upgrade to the major version every six months are rare occurences.
+Sites that upgrade to the major version every six months are rare occurrences.